 Provide Additional Funding for Full-Day Academic Year Governor’s Schools

+House of Delegates Adopted HB 5002 – No action taken.

+Governor McAuliffe’s Introduced HB/SB 5003 – No action taken.

 Senate Adopted Amendments to SB 5003 – The Senate provides $302,700 in fiscal year 2015 as “bridge funding” for the three full-day academic year Governor’s Schools (currently Thomas Jefferson School for Science and Technology, Maggie L. Walker Governor’s School, and Appomattox Regional Governor’s School for the Arts and Technology).
-This funding represents an increase to the funded per pupil amount for full-day Governor’s Schools from $2,312 per semester in HB/SB 5003 to $2,430 per semester in fiscal year 2015.
+This funding represents an increase to the funded per pupil amount for full-day Governor’s Schools from $2,312 per semester in HB/SB 5003 as introduced to $2,430 per semester in fiscal year 2015.

 In addition, the Senate’s proposed budget adds a due date of October 1, 2014, to language requiring that the Secretary of Education, with the support of the Department of Education, conduct a study of the formula used to determine governor’s school payments.
 The study must include, but not be limited to, consideration of the length of the program, appropriate state and local shares, and the academic model used by governor’s schools in the configuration of the funding formula.